RahulAggarwal1016/HTN-2021-Backend-Challenge/readme.md

 ## Hi There!

 I'm Rahul and this is my Hack the North 2021 Backend Challenge submission.
-I tried my best to leave comments where applicable and follow the coding practices outlined in my application.
-Nonetheless, I have created this README to serve as the official documentation for this API.
+I tried my best to leave comments throughout and follow the coding practices outlined in my application.
+I have created this README to serve as the official documentation for this API.

 If you have any questions about my submission feel free to email me at  [rahulaggarwal1016@gmail.com](mailto:rahulaggarwal1016@gmail.com).

 ## Getting Started with the API

-The following are the steps that must be completed in order to get started with this API.
+The following steps must be completed in order to get started with this API.

 1. Git Clone the Project using `git clone url`

-2. Open the project in the code editor of your choice (i.e VsCode) and cd into the project's main directory
+2. Open the project in the code editor of your choice (i.e VsCode) and cd into the root main directory

-3. Install the project's dependencies (listed in more depth below) by running `npm install`.
+3. Install the project's dependencies (listed more indepth below) by running `npm install`.
 This command will require that [node.js](https://nodejs.org/en/) be installed.

 4. In order to query the data designed for this API, we will need to insert the contents of `hacker-data-2021.json` into a local database.
 For this project, I have chosen to use Postgres.
-To setup PSQL please follow the official documentation tha can be viewed here: https://www.postgresql.org/.
+To setup PSQL please follow the official documentation which can be viewed here: https://www.postgresql.org/.

 5. After connecting to a local instance of a PSQL database, we need to create tables that must follow a specific structure.
 For now, run the sql commands outlined in `db.sql` (ensure the hackers table is created first).
 More information regarding these commands and the choice of data types is listed below.